What is the vitamin E daily requirement or the recommended dietary allowance (RDA) of vitamin E? How much vitamin E per day?

 Benefits of Vitamin E in the Body

 Studies carried out by several healthcare bodies show that vitamin E has several benefits.

 According to the findings by the National Institutes of Health Office of Dietary Supplements vitamin E has beneficial anti-inflammatory outcomes.

-It is also important in immune system enhancement as well as the protection against platelet aggregation.
+It is also important in immune system enhancement as well as protection against platelet aggregation.

-Some of the recent research studies indicate that vitamin E can assist protect against or delay coronary disease.
+Some recent research studies indicate that vitamin E can assist protect against or delaying the coronary disease.

-However, the National Institutes of Health suggests that additional scientific studies are necessary for this area.
+However, the National Institutes of Health suggests that additional scientific studies are necessary in this area.

 The Vitamin might help combat most cancers by reduction of free-radical damage as well as improving immune system function.
 Nonetheless, research has been pending on this subject too.

 Side Effects of exceeding the daily recommended Vit.
 E Intake